NicDuquette/Beamer-template/README.md

 The second way is designed for student handouts.
 It looks like [this](https://github.com/NicDuquette/Beamer-template/blob/main/Slides%20-%20Handout/slides_handout.pdf).

-Compiling the same markdown in two ways makes it very simple to automatically change both sets, with results appropriate for the two different types of slide deck.
+Compiling the same document in two ways makes it very simple to automatically change both versions, with end results appropriate for the two different types of slide deck.

 Some of the differences between the two versions include: